College Graduate Salaries: Expectations vs. Reality

-The National Association of Colleges and Employers (NACE) surveyed 243 employers on the starting salaries that they expect to offer graduates in various majors.
-Employers planned to pay the highest salaries to STEM (science, technology, engineering, and math) graduates:
+The National Association of Colleges and Employers (NACE) surveyed 196 employers on the starting salaries that they expect to offer graduates in various majors.
+Employers planned to pay the highest salaries to education and computer science graduates:

 Employers reported the lowest expected salaries for the following majors:

-PayScale’s 2016/2017 Salary Report notes that “Choosing a major makes an even bigger impact on future earnings than deciding which school to attend.”
+PayScale’s 2017/2018 Salary Report notes that “Major can have an even bigger impact on future earnings than choice of school.”
 PayScale reports the majors with the highest earnings potential include:

-ThinkAdvisor reports that the lowest paying majors include:
+ThinkAdvisor reports that the worst paying majors (2017) for college graduates include:

 - Early Childhood Education